Passer au contenu

 Execution

-1. Fasten the weight belt and stand between the parallel bars.
+1. Attach the Dip Belt and position yourself between the parallel bars.

-2. Lock your shoulder blades and keep your chest slightly tilted forward.
+2. Engage your shoulder blades and keep your chest slightly tilted forward.

-3. Slowly lower yourself until your elbows form an angle of approximately 90°.
+3. Lower yourself slowly until your elbows form an angle of about 90°.

-4. Push powerfully to return to the high position, arms extended.
+4. Push powerfully to return to the top position with arms extended.

 5. Keep your gaze straight ahead and your body stable.

-Tips: The more you lean forward, the more your chest muscles are engaged; the more you stay upright, the more your triceps are engaged.
+Tips: The more you lean forward, the more your chest muscles are engaged; the more upright you stay, the more your triceps work.

 Muscle-up